Black Founders: The Forten Family of Philadelphia

 - Group Visits: Group tickets are available at a discounted price.
 To book, contact [email protected] or 267.579.3623.

 - For Kids & Families: Families can enjoy the special exhibition with a printed family guide full of activities, along with a scavenger hunt for younger visitors.
-Hands-on activities for visitors to the exhibition will include try-on clothing carts, pop-up talks, and a discovery cart with replica objects related to Forten’s story.
+Hands-on activities for visitors to the exhibition include try-on clothing carts, pop-up talks, and a discovery cart with replica objects related to Forten’s story.

 Learn More